 Working on developing cutting-edge therapies and diagnostics, Cancer Core Europe’s clinicians and researchers are eager to share their expertise and know-how.
 They will contribute to training medical and research professionals in the field of oncology through currently funded programs and as part of future projects, as well as disseminate their discoveries and healthcare advances to the public and specialists alike.

-The consortium’s long-term objective is laying the foundation for an electronically-connected European Cancer Institute – starting with six centers of excellence, then building upon its core structure to expand and become an inclusive consortium uniting the whole of Europe.
+The consortium’s long-term objective is laying the foundation for an electronically-connected European Cancer Institute – starting with six centers of excellence, and now 7, we are building upon our core structure to expand and become an inclusive consortium uniting the whole of Europe.